 Given that it’s comparatively accessible and straightforward to follow, the strategy does offer certain advantages.

 The things you consume under this diet plan are outlined in detail.
-Apart from the soup, which is simple to prepare, there aren’t many decisions to be made or preparations to make for meals.
+Apart from the soup, which is simple to prepare, there aren’t many decisions or preparations to make for meals.

 The majority of the ingredients you need for this diet can be obtained at any store or may already be in your pantry.
 There aren’t any specialized meals or dietary supplements to buy.

-You’ll frequently eat fruits and vegetables that are high in fiber and nutrients, such as tomatoes and bananas.
+You’ll frequently eat fruits and vegetables high in fiber and nutrients, such as tomatoes and bananas.

 Soup diets are popular because they help you lose weight quickly (5-10 days).
-The bulk of weight loss on these diets is due to water loss, not fat loss.
+Most weight loss on these diets is due to water loss, not fat loss.